 Editorial Contribution: Article Ideas based on an earlier Enov8 post by Peter Morlion.

-This article is sponsored by Enov8 who specialize in Test Environments & Test Data Management.
-If Environments or Data are a problem for you then please have a look at our tools:
+This article is written by Enov8 who specialize in Test Environments & Test Data Management.
+If Environments or Data are a problem for you, then please have a look at its tools:

 - Enov8 Environment Manager for Test Environment Management

 - Enov8 Data Compliance Suite for Test Data Management

 Contact SoftwareTestingMagazine.com if you want to publish quality software testing content on this website.